 Competitive swimmers are swimmers who register with KZN Aquatics (KZNA) and therefore Swimming South Africa (SSA).
 They swim KZNA run galas in Durban and other organised venues as stipulated by SSA.
 All Competitive swimmers must be registered with KZNA and with a swimming club that is also registered with KZNA.

-Swimmers participate in galas from June 2018 until the end of the season (30 April) under the direction of our Competitive swimming coaches – Mandy Wheeler and Sheralee Jolliffe – and times from all events swum are recorded on the central KZNA database as well as on the PSC database.
-Typically, most galas will be swum before Dec 2018 to allow space in the first term of 2019 for school swimming commitments and training schedules in the build up to National and Regional Competitions in March/April 2019.
+Swimmers participate in galas from June 2022 until the end of the season (30 April 2023) under the direction of our Competitive swimming coaches – Mandy Wheeler and Kelvin Mumford – and times from all events swum are recorded on the central KZNA database as well as on the PSC database.
+Typically, most galas will be swum before Dec 2022 to allow space in the first term of 2023 for school swimming commitments and training schedules in the build up to National and Regional Competitions in March/April 2023.

 Time standards are set by SSA and usually updated every 3 years.
 Time standards can be downloaded here.